bssaranya/steampowered/README.md

 # steampowered
-Scraping a site steampowered using bs4
+Scraping a steampowered using bs4